misiektoja/xbox_monitor/docs/configuration.md

 xbox_monitor <xbox_gamertag> --env-file none
 ```

-A nonempty exported secret takes priority over the dotenv file at startup and after `SIGHUP`.
-An explicit command-line value has the highest priority.

-`--doctor` reports which secrets are loaded and which source each one came from, by name and never by value.
-Diagnostic output is redacted, so a report can be pasted into a public bug report.

 The Xbox token cache named by `MS_AUTH_TOKENS_FILE` holds a live refresh token.
 The tool creates it readable only by its owner. `--doctor` warns when an existing one is readable by other accounts.

 As a fallback, secrets can also be stored in the configuration file or the source.